 Students who plan to withdraw are strongly advised to contact the Finance Office (to discuss student account balance) and the Financial Aid Office (to discuss federal loan repayment requirements/options) to ensure a complete understanding of the financial effect of a withdrawal.
 The following information is a basic guide to withdrawal from the school.
-The Student Handbook provides complete information.
+Academic Rule 1.07 in the Law School Catalog provides complete information.

 Official withdrawal is established only by meeting with Dean of Students.
 The Dean of Students will determine an official withdrawal date and communicate that date to the Finance Office.
 The Finance Office will calculate remaining tuition liability and tuition refunds within 10 days after receiving notice of the official withdrawal date from the Dean of Students.